 Discover a thousand years of history whilst experiencing all the specialist areas on offer at the University of Reading, including Britain, Europe, Africa, America, the Middle East and South Asia.
 Your first year acts as an introduction and helps you identify your particular areas of interest.
 You will explore people, politics and revolution, and culture and concepts.
 We will teach you the skills you need to study and research history, and you will start to shape your own degree through your choice of optional modules.

 You can immerse yourself in modules covering subjects such as crusading, witchcraft and heresy; fascism and communism; gender and culture; and politics and colonialism.

 You will be taught in small interactive seminar groups, encouraging discussion and debate with teaching staff and fellow students.
-We place a great deal of importance on employability skills, and our modules History Education, Discovering Archives, and Public History all offer you short work placements and act as an introduction to career ideas.
-In 2019, we achieved a 91% satisfaction score for the teaching on BA History in the National Student Survey (for more details, ask us at www.reading.ac.uk/question).
+We place a great deal of importance on employability skills, and our modules History Education, Discovering Archives and Collections, and Going Public all offer you short work placements and act as an introduction to career ideas.
+In 2019, we achieved a 91% satisfaction score for the teaching on our BA History course in the National Student Survey (for more details, ask us at www.reading.ac.uk/question).